The Option Value of Contract Duration: Evidence from the U.S. Timber Market

-An important additional factor is tract size.
-In both symmetric and asymmetric cases, larger tracts can magnify the revenue benefits of extended consumption periods.
-For instance, in Table \ref{tb:counterfactual_winning_price_symmetric}, panel (b), the (S,S) scenario shows a dramatic expansion, from about 103.3 at 4 quarters to roughly 455.0 at 16 quarters, a surge of more than 300\%.
-By contrast, the small tract scenario (Table \ref{tb:counterfactual_winning_price_asymmetric}, panel (a)) for (S,S) produced a 90\% increase—substantial, but markedly smaller.
-Similarly, in asymmetric settings (Table \ref{tb:counterfactual_winning_price_asymmetric}, panel (b)), large tracts amplify absolute gains because the greater underlying resource value makes timing options more potent.
-Both S and L bidders can benefit, though not equally, and the resulting changes in valuation further depend on whether the auction format encourages or mitigates strategic shading.
+Increasing competition among identical bidders dampens the percentage gains from longer contracts.
+Comparing the (S,S) and (S,S,S) cases in Table \ref{tb:counterfactual_winning_price_symmetric}, panel (a), shows that adding a third sawmill raises revenues at both durations but reduces the relative lift: +9.3\% versus +9.1\%.
+With more aggressive bidders, much of the value of longer horizons is already priced into shorter contracts, so the marginal benefit shrinks even though the level effect remains positive.

+When bidder types differ—as in matches of sawmills (S) and loggers (L)—the symmetric results need not carry over.
+Loggers gain less from longer horizons, so revenue growth depends on which type sets the second-highest bid.
+Table \ref{tb:counterfactual_winning_price_asymmetric} reports these asymmetric scenarios.

+Panel (a) of Table \ref{tb:counterfactual_winning_price_asymmetric} shows that in an (S,L) match, extending the contract from 12 to 16 quarters lifts revenue by only 1.6\% (33.35 to 33.89).
+The second-highest value—typically the logger’s—binds in these auctions, so revenue reflects the type with weaker gains from flexibility.
+By contrast, a (S,S,L) configuration on a small tract delivers a 9.3\% increase (103.17 to 112.78), similar to the fully symmetric sawmill case.
+Hence, buyer composition, rather than the number of competitors per se, governs how duration translates into revenue.

+Tract size is another key boundary condition.
+Larger tracts magnify the revenue gains from extended contract duration in both symmetric and asymmetric cases.
+For example, in Table \ref{tb:counterfactual_winning_price_symmetric}, panel (b), the (S,S) scenario on a large tract sees revenue jump from about 413.58 to 470.14 (+13.7\%), compared with +9.3\% on the small tract.
+The same pattern appears in asymmetric cases (Table \ref{tb:counterfactual_winning_price_asymmetric}, panel (b)), where higher resource value heightens the payoff to timing flexibility.